pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 source: https://github.com/pridiltal/ctv-AnomalyDetection
 ---

 This CRAN Task View provides a comprehensive list of R packages for anomaly detection.
-Anomaly detection problems have many different facets, and detection techniques are influenced by factors such as how anomalies are defined, the type of input data, and the expected output.
+Anomaly detection problems have many facets, and the techniques used are influenced by factors such as how anomalies are defined, the type of input data, and the expected output.
 These variations lead to diverse problem formulations, requiring different analytical approaches.
-This Task View aims to help users navigate the available tools by organizing them based on their applicability to different data types and detection methodologies.
+This Task View helps users navigate the available tools by organizing them based on their applicability to different data types and detection methodologies.

 Anomalies are often referred to by alternative names such as outliers, novelties, odd values, extreme values, faults, and aberrations, depending on the application domain.
-This Task View considers all these variations and categorizes relevant R packages accordingly.
-The overview covers methods applicable to univariate, multivariate, spatial, temporal, and functional data, ensuring users can identify suitable tools for various analytical needs.
-R packages that do not primarily focus on anomaly detection but offer substantial functionalities for anomaly detection have also been included.
+In this Task View, these terms are used interchangeably.
+The overview covers methods applicable to univariate, multivariate, spatial, temporal, and functional data, ensuring that users can identify suitable tools for various analytical needs.
+Packages that do not primarily focus on anomaly detection but provide substantial functionality for it are also included.

-Packages where anomaly detection is only a minor feature with very limited functions have been excluded.
-Additionally, tools that are outdated, redundant, or lack sufficient support have not been considered.
+Packages where anomaly detection is only a minor feature or offers very limited functions have been excluded.
+Tools that are outdated, redundant, or lack sufficient support have also not been considered.

-To facilitate navigation, the Task View is structured into well-defined sections, including Univariate Outlier Detection, Multivariate Detection (further categorized into density-based, distance-based, clustering-based, angle-based, and decision tree-based methods), Temporal Data, Spatial and Spatio-Temporal Data, Functional Data, and other specialized approaches.
+To facilitate navigation, the Task View is structured into well-defined sections, including Univariate Outlier Detection, Multivariate Detection (further categorized into density-based, distance-based, clustering-based, angle-based, and decision tree–based methods), Temporal Data, Spatial and Spatio-Temporal Data, Functional Data, and other specialized approaches.
+There is some overlap between the tools in this Task View and those listed in the Task Views for `r view("Cluster")`, `r view("Epidemiology")`, `r view("ExtremeValue")`, and `r view("TimeSeries")`.

 ### Univariate Outlier Detection